lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 ## History

 The first International Orogenic Lherzolite meeting was held in Montpellier (France) in 1990 around the Lherz peridotite outcrop in the French Pyrenees.
-Since then, a total of 6 Orogenic Lherzolite conferences have been held around the world:
+Since then, a total of six Orogenic Lherzolite conferences have been held around the world:

 1. 1990 - Montpellier (France) - Lherz peridotite in the French Pyrenees.
 2. 1995 - Granada (Spain) - Ronda (Betic Codillera, Spain) and Beni Bousera (Rif Mountains, Morocco) orogenic peridotites.